-Introduction
+1. Introduction

 In health policy, governments often face difficult decisions about who to prioritize for care when resources do not suffice to help everyone in need.
-In this chapter, we focus on circumstances in which a decision-maker must choose whether to save a first group of people from a greater individual harm or a second, no less numerous, group from a smaller individual harm.
+In this chapter, we focus on circumstances in which a decision-maker must choose whether to save a first group of people from a greater individual harm or a second, no less numerous group from a smaller individual harm.
 The membership of the two groups does not overlap, and in each case, saving group members from harm is assumed to fully eliminate the harm.
 Moreover, in our cases, the harms are such that if unaided, the members of the first group will be worse off than the members of the second group.
-An example is a case in which a decision-maker must choose whether to cure 100 young adults from a fatal illness or instead cure an equally-sized or larger group of young adults of an illness which presents a moderate individual health burden.
-We confine ourselves to cases of certainty, thereby ruling out decisions to give people mere chances at aid, for example by using a lottery to determine which group to assist.
+An example is a case in which a decision-maker must choose whether to cure 100 young adults from a fatal illness or instead cure an equally sized or larger group of young adults of an illness which presents a moderate individual health burden.
+We confine ourselves to cases of certainty, thereby ruling out decisions to give people mere chances at aid, for example, by using a lottery to determine which group to assist.
 Rather, the decision-makers must simply decide which group to prioritize or instead indicate that they should have equal priority.

 The principles of distributive justice most commonly employed to make such decisions in practice have two notable characteristics.
 First, when the two groups are equally large, these principles prioritize by severity.
 For example, they require saving a number of young people from early death rather than saving a same-sized group of young people from a lesser harm, such as paraplegia.
-Second, when both the number of people that can be saved from harm and the degree of harm they can be saved from varies, these commonly employed principles are fully aggregative: one death at a young age can be outweighed not merely by a large number of cases of substantial burdens such as paraplegia, but also by a sufficiently large number of very minor burdens, such as a case of toenail fungus (Fleurbaey, Tungodden, & Vallentyne, 2009).
+Second, when both the number of people that can be saved from harm and the degree of harm they can be saved from vary, these commonly employed principles are fully aggregative: one death at a young age can be outweighed not merely by a large number of substantial burdens such as paraplegia but also by a sufficiently large number of very minor burdens, such as a case of toenail fungus (Fleurbaey, Tungodden, and Vallentyne 2009).

 Prioritization by severity when the number of people one can save from harm is fixed does not occasion much controversy among leading thinkers; nor, to our knowledge, is it often challenged in practice.
 In contrast, unlimited aggregation has been challenged in both theory and practice.
 Many philosophers have proposed principles of distributive justice that embody a limited form of aggregation.
 According to such principles, preventing a large number of cases of substantial harm less bad than death, such as paraplegia, can take priority over preventing one early death.
-But no number of minor harms, such as cases of toenail fungus, can take priority over preventing one such death (see, e.g. Kamm, 1993; Scanlon, 1998; Otsuka, 2006; Lefkowitz, 2008; Temkin, 2012; Kelleher, 2014; Voorhoeve, 2017; Tadros, 2019; Walen, 2020; Brown, 2020; Rueger, 2020; Steuwer, 2021; Mann, 2021a, Mann, 2021b).1 Moreover, at least one country, the Netherlands, has adopted such limitedly aggregative priority-setting principles (RVZ 2006; ZiN, 2017, ZiN, 2018, ZiN, 2020; Voorhoeve, 2020).2
+But no number of minor harms, such as cases of toenail fungus, can take priority over preventing one such death (see, e.g., Kamm 1993; Scanlon 1998; Otsuka 2006; Lefkowitz 2008; Temkin 2012; Kelleher 2014; Voorhoeve 2014; Voorhoeve 2017; Tadros 2019; Walen 2020; Brown 2020; Rueger 2020; Steuwer 2021; Mann 2021a, Mann 2021b).1 Moreover, at least one country, the Netherlands, has adopted such limitedly aggregative priority-setting principles (RVZ 2006; ZiN 2017; 2018; 2020; Voorhoeve 2020).2

-One reason often cited in favour of such limited aggregation is that in blocking the ability of comparatively minor harms to collectively outweigh a much greater individual harm, it aligns with common-sense moral case judgements (see, e.g. Otsuka, 2004, p.
-424-426; RVZ 2006, 82; Temkin 2012; ZiN 2017).
-In contrast, in permitting such outweighing of very grave
+One reason often cited in favor of such limited aggregation is that in blocking the ability of comparatively minor harms to collectively outweigh a much greater individual harm, it aligns with common-sense moral case judgments (see, e.g., Otsuka 2004, 424-6; RVZ 2006, 82; Temkin 2012; ZiN 2017).
+In contrast, in permitting such outweighing of very grave individual harms by a multitude of very minor harms, unlimited aggregative views are purported to be at odds with common-sense judgment.